-Also, Designer allows you integration with tools like Figma, Adobe Photoshop, Illustrator, or InDesign.
+Also, Desygner allows you integration with tools like Figma, Adobe Photoshop, Illustrator, or InDesign.
 That gives you so much advantage when you run complex marketing campaigns.
 We also have an Adobe InDesign alternative available that helps with importing and editing files online bridging the gap between designers and everyone else.

 Keep Brand Consistency

 A massive issue with user generated content is that sometimes it prevents you from keeping brand consistency.
 Sure, you’ll use the content you got from users, but it still has to be on brand guidelines.
 Brand Guidelines Enforcer helps you solve that problem.

 The brand has to stay consistent on all platforms.
 Especially with UGC, you want to keep content aligned regardless of the format.